Clinical Judgment Part A- Critical Thinking

 • What is important to the client in terms of what they want to achieve in life in general?
 What are the client’s goals that they may have for themselves in their own health and healing journey?
 Does the client feel satisfied, confident, and accomplished?

-You can use Maslow’s Hierarchy of Needs as a guide, but it is important to be aware of the critiques and possible limitations in its application.
-See Video 6.1 of a conversation between Dr. Lisa Seto Nielsen and Mahidhar Pemasani.
+To apply critical thinking in nursing practice, you can use Maslow’s Hierarchy of Needs as a guide, but it is important to be aware of the critiques and possible limitations in its application.
+The Video below is o a conversation between Dr. Lisa Seto Nielsen and Mahidhar Pemasani.
+Listen to the conversation and reflect on how this model may limit your clinical judgment:

 Criticisms of Maslow’s hierarchy are related to it being ethnocentric, based on individualistic societies, and not necessarily taking into account diversity in culture, gender, and age (Bouzenita & Wood Boulanouar, 2016; Francis & Kritsonsis, 2006; Gambrel & Cianci, 2003).
 It should not be arbitrarily applied to all healthcare encounters.
 Although you may initially focus on physiological needs to ensure the client is stable, the client may have different priorities that are more important to them.
 By drawing upon Indigenous knowledge, it is vital to recognize the role of community and advocacy in reaching self actualization at every level (Bennett & Shangreaux, 2005).
 This is particularly important in the context of systemic racism and oppression and the existing disparities among racialized populations including Black communities and Indigenous People.